 When accessing a cubemap, the texture coordinate vector c has type .v4.f32, and comprises three floating-point coordinates (s, t, r) and a fourth padding argument which is ignored.
 Coordinates (s, t, r) are projected onto one of the six cube faces.
 The (s, t, r) coordinates can be thought of as a direction vector emanating from the center of the cube.
 Of the three coordinates (s, t, r), the coordinate of the largest magnitude (the major axis) selects the cube face.
-Then, the other two coordinates (the minor axes) are divided by the absolute value of the major axis to produce a new (s, t) coordinate pair to lookup into the selected cube face.
+Then, the other two coordinates (t, t) coordinate pair to lookup into the selected cube face.